qqmajikpp/FBT-AARCH64/README.md

 Once the script is complete, you can clone the FlipperZero Firmware repo, and run FBT with `FBT_NOENV=1 ./fbt` or use the modified `fbt` from the repo.

+When you get your shiny new dist folder, you can find the dfu inside.
+You can then c

 Good Luck & Have Fun

 Shout outs to E_Surge, the whole RogueMaster Crew, and the Rabbit-Labs Crew